Master of Science Program

-Special note to students seeking New York State certification in school leadership: the M.S. degree program does not lead to New York State certification as a School Building Leader (SBL), School District Business Leader (SDBL), or School District Leader (SDL).
+Special note to students seeking New York State certification in school leadership: The MS degree program delineated in this guide is not designed to lead to New York State certification as a School Building Leader, School District Business Leader, or School District Leader.
 Students seeking New York State school leadership certification should refer to the guide on the Advanced Graduate Certificate programs offered by EAPS.

-This document guides students in the M.S. degree program in the Department of Educational Administration and Policy Studies (EAPS) at U-Albany.
+This page serves as a guide for students in the 36 credit hour M.S. degree program in the Department of Educational Administration and Policy Studies (EAPS) at U-Albany.
 Students must meet certain requirements as they proceed through the program.
 These requirements are as follows:

 - Core Courses